kaiz16/dino-game/README.md

 ```

 **Hint 3**:
-You can use CSS animations to move the ground and obstacles from the left to the right.
+You can use CSS animations to move the ground and obstacles from left to right.
 You can find the documentation here: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations.
 Note that you can still use the `requestAnimationFrame()` function to move the ground and obstacles but an easier way to do this is to use CSS animations directly.

 **Hint 4**:
 For the gravity effect, you can use the following bezier curve: